 As you can see anyone who is familiar with WHMIS will quickly understand the basic concept remains the same.
 Some (not all) of the basic changes are as follows;

-Hazard Symbols are now in a red diamond shape to draw attention better and a few symbols have been updated.
+- Hazard Symbols are now in a red diamond shape to draw attention better and a few symbols have been updated; and

 - Physical Hazards, or something that harms you mainly from the outside, (example getting burned by fuels); and

 - Health Hazards, or something that mainly harms you from the inside, example (inhalation of toxic gasses)

 To stay consistent with the rest of the world, we finally went to the 16 part format safety data sheet (SDS). (the word material was dropped from MSDS) Canada has adopted 12 parts as mandatory as other sections are covered under different Canadian laws.

 So at the end of the day WHMIS 2015 or WHMIS 1988 is an Information System about hazardous materials found in workplaces.